QT Magazine Doom

 Article Summary show

-This changed into placed in our lodge room in Melbourne,” Mr. Gayford wrote.
+This changed into placing in our Melbourne lodge room,” Mr. Gayford wrote.

 Oh God, oh God, oh God.